dougeby/IntuneDocs/intune/vpp-ebooks-ios.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-The Apple Volume Purchase Program (VPP) lets you purchase multiple licenses for a book that you want to distribute to users in your company from the Business, or Education stores.
-This helps you reduce the administrative overhead of tracking multiple purchased copies of books.
+The Apple Volume Purchase Program (VPP) lets you purchase multiple licenses for a book that you want to distribute to users in your company.
+You can distribute books from the Business, or Education stores.

-Microsoft Intune helps you synchronize, manage, and assign books that you purchased through this program by importing the license information from the store and tracking how many of the licenses you have used.
+Microsoft Intune helps you synchronize, manage, and assign books that you purchased through this program.
+You can import license information from the store and track how many of the licenses you have used.

-The procedures to manage books are similar to those you use for [managing apps](vpp-apps-ios.md).
+The procedures to manage books are similar to [managing VPP apps](vpp-apps-ios.md).

 ## Manage volume-purchased books for iOS devices
-You purchase multiple licenses for iOS books through the [Apple Volume Purchase Program for Business](http://www.apple.com/business/vpp/) or the [Apple Volume Purchase Program for Education](http://volume.itunes.apple.com/us/store).
-This involves setting up an Apple VPP account from the Apple website and uploading the Apple VPP token to Intune.
+You buy multiple licenses for iOS books through the [Apple Volume Purchase Program for Business](http://www.apple.com/business/vpp/) or the [Apple Volume Purchase Program for Education](http://volume.itunes.apple.com/us/store).
+This process involves setting up an Apple VPP account from the Apple website and uploading the Apple VPP token to Intune.
 You can then synchronize your volume purchase information with Intune and track your volume-purchased book use.

 ## Before you start
-Before you start, you'll need to get a VPP token from Apple and upload this to your Intune account.
-Additionally, you should understand the following:
+Before you start, get a VPP token from Apple and upload it to your Intune account.
+Additionally:

 * You can associate up to 256 VPP tokens with your Intune account.
 * If you previously used a VPP token with a different product, you must generate a new one to use with Intune.
 * Each token is valid for one year.
 * By default, Intune syncs with the Apple VPP service twice a day.
 You can start a manual sync at any time.
 * After you have imported the VPP token to Intune, do not import the same token to any other device management solution.
 Doing so might result in the loss of license assignment and user records.
 * Before you start to use iOS books with Intune, remove any existing VPP user accounts created with other mobile device management (MDM) vendors.
-Intune will not synchronize those user accounts into Intune as a security measure.
-Intune will only synchronize data from the Apple VPP service that Intune created.
+Intune does not synchronize those user accounts into Intune as a security measure.
+Intune synchronizes only data from the Apple VPP service that Intune created.
 * Currently, you can only assign books as a **Required** install.
 When you assign the book as a **Required** installation, each user who installs the book uses a license.
 * When you assign a book to a device, that device must have the built-in iBooks app installed.
-If it is not, the end user must re-install the app in order to read the book.
+If it is not, the end user must reinstall the app before they can read the book.
 You cannot currently use Intune to restore removed built-in apps.
 * You can only assign books from the Apple Volume Purchase Program site.
 You cannot upload, then assign books you created in-house.
-* You cannot currently assign books to end user categories in the same way as you do apps.
+* You cannot currently assign books to end-user categories in the same way as you do apps.
 * You cannot reclaim a license once the book is assigned.
-* When a user with an eligible device first tries to install a VPP book, they will be asked to join the Apple Volume Purchase program.
-They must do this before the book installation proceeds.
+* When a user with an eligible device first tries to install a VPP book, they must join the Apple Volume Purchase program before they can install a book.
 You can also assign licenses to security groups with managed Apple IDs.
-If you do this, then users will not be prompted for their Apple ID when a book is installed.
+If you do this, then users are not prompted for their Apple ID when a book is installed.

 ## To get and upload an Apple VPP token